How to Stay Warm in Winter: Clothes You MUST Have for Winter on the Homestead

 I can't believe how warm this coat is, and because of the snap system, they give you great mobility too.
 They strap around your legs, so the coat actually doesn't get in the way.
 We ride in these coats, and they really do keep us warm!
 This is what we got each other for Christmas this year.
 You can buy them at CalRanch, but they are a LOT less expensive on Amazon.
 For sizing on an average sized woman---I chose a Men's XS, but a Men's Small would have been fine, too.

 Number Five: Extremities

-I love my Carhardt beanie with pull out face cover.
-Mr. HHH has one too, and these are fabulous.
+I love my Carhartt Beanie with pull out face cover.
+Mr. V. has one too, and these are fabulous.
 Hubby actually sweats in his!
 I don't sweat in it, though---it just keeps me nice and warm.